scottfr/SystemsBook/Learning/learning.md

 - The guidelines are intended to help you develop better models.
 - Use the guidelines as a checklist.

+Please continue to the next chapter where you will learn more about working though the development of models.

 ## References ##

 - Davidson, Mark.
 1983.
 Uncommon Sense: The Life and Thought of Ludwig von Bertalanffy.
 J.P.
 Tarcher, Inc. http://www.amazon.com/Uncommon-Sense-Thought-Bertalanffy-1901-1972/dp/087477165X/